movim/movim_docker/README.md

 ## Getting Started

-Firstly, clone this repository to a local directory on your server/workstation.
-I recommend /opt/docker/movim/ but anywhere is fine.
+Clone this repository to a local directory on your server/workstation.
+I recommend /opt/docker/movim/ but anywhere your user account has access to will probably be fine.
 ```
 git clone git@github.com:kawaii/movim_docker.git /opt/docker/movim/
 ```